Desk with Laptop, Calculator, Files and small model of house with epc colours

 "Electric Radiators offer a modern, energy efficient heating solution for any space.
 Unlike traditional radiators, electric radiators provide 100% conversion of energy to heat, precise temperature control for each room and the latest energy saving technology, ensuring optimal comfort and reducing energy wastage."

-In fact, if you replace storage heaters with electric panel heaters, whatever the company tells you, your EPC rating will fall.
-This is beacuse the panel heaters will be seen to use peak rate electricity for heating during the day, and it will therefore cost more to maintain a property at a comfortable temperature, compared to storage heaters which charge up using only cheap rate electricity during the night.
+In reality, if you replace all your storage heaters with electric panel heaters, whatever the company tells you, your EPC rating will fall.
+This is beacuse the panel heaters use peak rate electricity for heating during the day, and it will therefore cost more to maintain the property at the same temperature, compared to storage heaters which charge up using only cheap rate electricity during the night.

 Heating System EPC Rating